Relations among higher Whitehead maps: Introduction

 An $L_{\infty}$-algebra, also known as a homotopy Lie algebra, is a higher generalisation of a Lie algebra, in which higher, multilinear brackets satisfy a strong homotopy Jacobi identity.
 In polyhedral products, we realise higher $L_{\infty}$ brackets as higher Whitehead maps, and using identity complexes and their folds, we realise the strong homotopy Jacobi identity.

-In the course of the paper we also study various homotopy-theoretical properties of higher Whitehead maps such as conditions under which they are null-homotopic.
-An application of folding simplicial complexes is the construction of $2$-torsion elements in the homotopy groups of a wide range of polyhedral products.
+In the course of the paper we also study various homotopy-theoretic properties of higher Whitehead maps, such as conditions under which they are null-homotopic.
+An application of this, combined with folding simplicial complexes, is the construction of $2$-torsion elements in the homotopy groups of a wide range of polyhedral products.